TheOdinProject/curriculum/foundations/javascript_basics/problem_solving.md

 It's important to remember that you might not know all the steps that you might need up front, so your algorithm may be incomplete—this is fine.
 Getting started with and solving one of the subproblems you have identified in the planning stage often reveals the next subproblem you can work on.
 Or, if you already know the next subproblem, it’s often simpler with the first subproblem solved.

-Many beginners try to solve the big problem in one go. **Don’t do this**. <span id="breaking-problem">If the problem is sufficiently complex, you’ll get yourself tied in knots and make life a lot harder for yourself.
+Many beginners try to solve the big problem in one go. **Don’t do this**.
+If the problem is sufficiently complex, you’ll get yourself tied in knots and make life a lot harder for yourself.
 Decomposing problems into smaller and easier to solve subproblems is a much better approach.
-Decomposition is the main way to deal with complexity, making problems easier and more approachable to solve and understand.</span>
+Decomposition is the main way to deal with complexity, making problems easier and more approachable to solve and understand.

 In short, break the big problem down and solve each of the smaller problems until you've solved the big problem.